KDE/threadweaver/README.md

 The Job class in the ThreadWeaver library itself contains such a helper class that can be used as a reference for this approach.

+## Porting

+Documentation about porting your code to newer versions is described in `docs/PORTING.md`